 The Frequently Asked Questions (FAQ's) section is a very important part of the website.
 It allows us to provide answers to some of the questions that you would normally have to phone us to ask.
 It saves both of us time, and of course you can always go back to it at a later point and find out more information.
 We see the FAQ section as a section that will grow as more questions are asked and more answers found.
 This benefits all of us.
 So...if there are any questions you don't find answers for here - please email us now and ask the question!
 It will in all probability be added to the bank of answers.
 Conversely, if you have found out that one of the answers is not satisfactory for you, please let us know as well.
 In this way the FAQ section can remain useful, vibrant and up to date.

-A. We believe that at the centre of a good massage product should be the control that it gives the professional, thus allowing them to do their job properly to the benefit of the client and the therapist.
-To do this the grip and slip ratio needs to be correct and we believe that Songbird Massage Wax is the ideal medium, and it's taken us many years to perfect this.
-With our massage wax, the grip can be moved up (tighter) or down (more slip).
+A. We believe that at the centre of a good massage product is the control it gives the therapist, thus allowing them to do their job properly and provide maximum benefit to the client.
+To do this, the grip-slip ratio of the massage medium needs to be correct.
+We believe that Songbird Massage Wax is the ideal medium for massage, and it's taken us many years to perfect it.
 Oils and lotions are too fine and have too much slip, so they dictate the grip to the therapist.
-Our product is intented to give the therapist complete control over the grip.
+Our products have been created to give the therapist complete control over the grip.
 With our massage waxes, therapists can control whether they have a tighter grip or a looser, more slippery grip.

-On top of that, massage waxes don't spill, they smell great, a little goes a long way, they don't go rancid easily and is good for the skin.
-And it's 100% natural to boot.
+On top of that, massage waxes don't spill, they smell great, a little goes a long way, they don't go rancid easily, and they're good for the skin.
+And they're also 100% natural.
+What's not to love?

 A. The shelf life of the Songbird products at room temperature, unopened, is 2 years.
 Once opened, this is reduced.
 Because Songbird products are altogether natural, any dirty hands being dipped into the jar will reduce the shelf life.
 We suggest that a spatula is used to dispense what is needed, and then the jar returned to a cool place.
 This will give the maximum life to your product.
 If it is stored in a hot place, near a radiator for instance, the shelf life will reduce accordingly.
 If left in a car in the sun, or exposed to similar heat the product will start to separate, like butter, and will be damaged.

 A. Yes.
 Under each jar is a little sticker which gives the batch number for control purposes, and a 'Best Before' date.
 The expiry date is 2 years at room temperature from the date of manufacture.
 The label will indicate when the two years have expired.

 A. The Massage Waxes are designed for all over body massage; the Balms are for use on specific areas of the body.
 As such they fulfil a function (ie cooling, in the case of Cooling and Soothing Balm [Inflammation Relief], or decongesting, in the case of Throat and Chest Balm [Cough and Cold Relief]).
 They have a larger quantity of essential oils in the formula to bring out the necessary qualities of the Balm.
 Bee Balm is used for massage as well, especially for those with nut allergies as they don't contain Almond Oil.
 Balms are typically 10% thicker in consistency than the Massage Waxes.